Information for Windows users

 Adding Printers to Managed Machines

-then click on Next to complete the installation of the printer.
-Because the actual spooling is done on the Windows server that is spooling the queue there is no need to configure the device driver or the printer options.
-You can however select and alter the Printing Preferences via the Properties menu which is obtained by right-clicking on the printer icon.
+After each printer is installed you should select and alter the Printing Preferences via the Properties menu which is obtained by right-clicking on the printer icon.
 You should do this to select duplex and other similar options.

 Recommended method for laptop users